FAQs

 The control valves have a five-year warranty, and the tanks have a ten-year warranty.

 The lifespan of a water softener depends on several factors, including its quality, usage, maintenance, and the hardness of the water being treated.
-On average, a well-maintained water softener can last for around 10-15 years or more before needing to be replaced or repaired.
+On average, a well-maintained water softener can produce soft water for around 10-15 years or more before needing to be replaced or repaired.

 As long as your water softener is properly maintained, the resin beads should not need to be replaced throughout the lifespan of the system.
 This means you could enjoy an average of 20+ years without worrying about the resin bed.